 This 30 minute short film has a chequered history of censorship that at one time elevated it to a somewhat mythical status, and which prevented it from being brought into the wider public eye until some 16 years after it was completed.
 After its first screening at the Cannes Film Festival in 1953, and in spite of winning the Prix Jean Vigo in 1954, Les Statues meurent aussi was banned in France by the Centre National de la Cinématographie between 1953 and 1963 owing to its controversial anti-colonialist stance.
 While a truncated version was made available in 1963, the unabridged film only became available in 1968.

 Jenny Chamarette, Les Statues meurent aussi, Sept.
 2009 (Cinémathèque Annotations on Film, Issue 52)

-Here is the fragment of what seems to be a jumpcut celebration combined with a game of cards.
 If anyone can help identify the others that appear here, please do so in the comments section.
 I would also welcome reflections on what Alain Resnais means to you personally.

 Producteur ou co-producteur: RADIODIFUSION TELEVISION FRANÇAISE

 Générique: journaliste, Pierre Tchemia